USGS-R/WQ-Review/vignettes/WQReviewGUI2.md

 1.  **Site number**: This input accepts (a) manually entered site number(s).
 Type the site number in the box and click "Add" or hit keyboard Enter key.
 You may add as many site numbers as you would like by typing or copying them into the Site number box.
 Do not separate with commas; hitting the Enter key after each site number entry separates the site numbers.
 Remove a site number by clicking it and hitting the backspace or delete keys.
 Alternatively, click in the box and press the backspace key to incrementally remove the numbers starting with the last entry.
 Site numbers default to sites with a USGS agency code.
 To specify agency code append the agency code and a dash (-) before the site number (e.g. USEPA-333330112164801) in the site number box.

 2.  **Site number file**: This input accepts a file of site numbers.
 The file must be a single column text file of site numbers.
-Make sure leading zeroâ€™s have not been removed if using excel to generate the file.
+Make sure leading zero’s have not been removed if using excel to generate the file.
 Site numbers default to sites with a USGS agency code.
 To specify agency code append the agency code and a dash (-) before the site number (e.g. USEPA-333330112164801) in the site number file.

 3.  **Project codes**: This input accepts a 9-digit project code (the last nine digits of USGS project numbers) and will select all data associated with this project code.